MolecularCartography/Optimus/README.md

 ## Advanced use-cases

 The workflow has many capabilities that you can discover in the documentation embedded into it.
 Just click on any node, and the description of its role and its parameters will show up in the banner at the right-hand side of the KNIME window.
-Different nodes don't depend on each other, so you can experiment with different settings and see how workflow output changes.
+Different nodes don't depend on each other, so you can experiment with different settings and track changes of the workflow output.

 ## Troubleshooting